RSS3-Network/Payment-Processor/README.md

-# RSS3 Billing Gateway
+# Payment Processor

 ## About

-This is the billing backend work with [Gateway Flow Controller](https://github.com/RSS3-Network/gatewayflowcontroller)
+This is the billing backend work with [Flow Controller](https://github.com/RSS3-Network/gatewayflowcontroller)

 More details will be added.